curl/everything-curl/libcurl-http/hsts.md

 ## In-memory cache

-libcurl primarily features an in-memory cache for HSTS hosts, so that subsequent HTTP-only requests to a host name present in the cache will get internally "redirected" to the HTTPS version.
+libcurl primarily features an in-memory cache for HSTS hosts, so that subsequent HTTP-only requests to a host name present in the cache gets internally "redirected" to the HTTPS version.
 Assuming you have this feature enabled.